-If you’ve ever been curious what a Scotsman wears under his kilt, don’t as Wikipedia!
+If you’ve ever been curious what a Scotsman wears under his kilt, don’t ask Wikipedia!

-According to a June 21, 2008 Scotsman article by Martyn McLaughlin the Scottish Parent Teacher Council (SPTC)contends that Wikipedia and similar online research sources were to blame for Scotland’s falling exam pass rates.
+According to a June 21, 2008 Scotsman article the Scottish Parent Teacher Council (SPTC)contends that Wikipedia and similar online research sources were to blame for Scotland’s falling exam pass rates.

 Excerpts of the original article follows:

 Wikipedia and other online research sources were yesterday blamed for Scotland’s falling exam pass rates.
 The Scottish Parent Teacher Council (SPTC) said pupils are turning to websites and Internet resources that contain inaccurate or deliberately misleading information before passing it off as their own work.